Welcome to The BA Guide

 Want to learn about all of these topics in one place?
 Check out our Business Analyst Fundamentals online course.

 STAGE 3: enhance your knowledge

 Now that you know the basics, it is time to dig in deeper on some extremely important topics.
-Since learning all of these may be a bit overwhelming, start by picking 2 or 3 of the concepts which interest you the most and complete those before moving to Stage 4.
+Since learning all of these may be a bit overwhelming, start by picking 2 or 3 of the concepts which interest you the most (or where you are lacking) and complete those before moving to Stage 4.